The1029/tictactoe/README.md

 # TicTacToe

-A simple CLI tic tac toe game written in Javascript.
+A simple CLI tic-tac-toe game written in Javascript.